Stoke Rochford Hall: Second World War

 In 1940 the house was requisitioned by the War Office, and used for a variety of purposes.
 It became the headquarters of the Second Battalion, the Parachute Regiment.
 The ill-fated 1944 Arnhem 'drop' was planned in the library at Stoke Rochford.

 The RAF were at the Hall for two and a half years from 1940.
 From the 1970s the 2nd Battalion, Parachute Regiment held their annual dinner there, in May; it was their headquarters in the war for 18 months.

 Kesteven College of Education

 The house was purchased from the War Office by Kesteven County Council in 1948 and became home to Kesteven College of Education, a teacher-training college that closed in 1978.
+In January 1947 it was decided that the hall would become an 'emergency training college', under the leadership of Jeanie Paterson Slight (1890-1973), from Renfrewshire, who followed the teaching of Friedrich Fröbel.
+The college would be for the teaching of junior and secondary modern schools, for 100 men and 60 women, to open in early 1947; it was to open for at least three years.
+The deputy principal was to be a woman.
+Male lecturers would be paid £400 to £650, and women paid £350 to £550.
+Senior lecturers would be paid £600 to £750 if men, £500 to £650, if women.
+By 1948 it decided that the college would be for women only, and only for primary schools.
+Most lecturers would only be female, but rural science lecturers could also be male.
+Teaching would be in English, History, Geography, Religious Knowledge, Mathematics, Biology, Music, Art and Handicraft, and Physical Education.